Departments

 https://guidanceinterview.com/s/mcvi

-Deb Flintoff (Guidance Department Head) - Students with last names starting with A-G & University application inquiries
+Ashely Sims - Students with last names starting with A-G & University/NCAA/American school application inquiries

 cashley.sims@ddsb.ca

-Chris Couch - Students with last names starting with H-N & College application inquiries
+Chris Couch (Guidance Department Head) - Students with last names starting with H-O & University/College/Apprenticeship inquiries

 christopher.couch@ddsb.ca

-Mary Soln - Students with last names starting with O-Z & Scholarship inquiries
+Mary Soln - Students with last names starting with P-Z & University/Scholarship inquiries

 mary.soln@ddsb.ca